-Figure 3-7 Add Unregistered Face Picture
+Figure 3-6 Add Unregistered Face Picture

-7. Optional: Click on the upper right corner to configure the display settings as you desired.
+- 7. Optional: Click Check-in to view face picture library check-in record, including Total No., Checked In and Unchecked In. - 8.
+Optional: Click on the upper right corner to configure the display settings as you desired.

-Figure 3-8 Facial Recognition Display Settings
+Figure 3-7 Facial Recognition Display Settings

-- 8. Optional: Click on the upper right corner to search and export record. - 1) Set the search parameters as you desired. - 2) Click Search. - 3) Click Export Attendance Record or Export Check-in Record.
+- 9. Optional: Click on the upper right corner to search and export record. - 1) Set the search parameters as you desired. - 2) Click Search. - 3) Click Export Attendance Record or Export Check-in Record.